OpenBB-finance/OpenBB/openbb_platform/extensions/websockets/README.md

 #### `MessageQueue`

 This is an async Queue with an input for the message handler.
-Create a second instance if a separate queue is required for the subscibe events.
+Create a second instance if a separate queue is required for the subscribe events.

 Define your async message handler function, and create a task to run in the main event loop.